slacgismo/grip-webpage/about/index.md

 ---

-# Grid Resilience and Intelligence Platform
+# Combating Cilmate Change with Electrical Grid Resilience

 GRIP (Grid Resilience and Intelligence Platform) is a cutting-edge software platform designed to help electric grid operators anticipate, mitigate against, and recover from the effects of extreme weather events.